TM-1227/TiMeeting/20241204/Readme.md

     ![](20241204_red.png)

-3. What service is good for our research ...?
+What service is good for our research ...?

+- Unlike the other four services, syslog-ng and rsyslog are not services that are deployed primarily for log analysis.

+Now, I will focus on 3 services.
+Loggly, Papertrail, and Splunk.

+2. Loggly vs Papertrail vs Splunk
+How I should choose from these services ->
-    - I want to capture all event logs
+    - I want to capture all event logs -> I know they have at least 1 way to capture them.
     - I want additional function , ex : visible function
-    - Unlike the other four services, syslog-ng and rsyslog are not services that are deployed primarily for log analysis.
-4.
+      - Loggly pro. vs company.
+        Pro is good for analyzing,and company contract is good for workers and analyzing some types of log.
+    - anomaly detection : loggly (company) and splunk
 ## Problems and Questions
 - Is my method of measuring the amount of data collect ?
 ## What I will do in this week
+I want to determine which service to use and contact to splunk